lyz-code/blue-book/docs/roadmap_adjustment.md

 Objectives are:

 - Identify deadlines.
-- Define the month objectives according to the trimester plan and the insights gathered in the past month review.
+- Define the month objectives according to the quarter plan and the insights gathered in the past month review.
 - Make your backlog and todo list match the month objectives
 - Define the topics to learn
 - Define the habits to incorporate